samthiriot/model-wom-USA-IPK/README.md

 This model runs under Netlogo 6; you can freely download it from here: https://ccl.northwestern.edu/netlogo/download.shtml

-Start Netlogo; open the model-gen-net.nlogo file from netlogo; click setup, then simulate.
+Start Netlogo; open the `model-wom-information-seeking.nlogo` file from netlogo; click setup, then simulate.
 Then restart by tuning parameters.
 Have a look to the "info tab" which explains what happens and what to explore.